Audience Response, Interaction, Participation & Engagement

 It’s important to know what kind of audience interaction is going to work with your audience and your choice of song.
 If you’re going for an upbeat song then it’s likely you’ll get the audience clapping, but if it’s a song with a slower tempo then the audience might sway.

 It’s difficult to plan the technique to use as you won’t know what to expect from the audience.
-The atmosphere of the room will give you an idea of whether or not the audience are going to want to engage with you.
+The atmosphere of the room will give you an idea of whether or not the audience is going to want to engage with you.

 To anyone that contributes to the audience interaction, it’s important to remember to thank them for participating as they’ve given you what you were wanting out of them.
 One of the best ways to acknowledge contribution is simply to thank the crowd.
 It doesn’t matter whether you do it after they contribute or you save it to the end of your performance.